swkeever/skies.dev/content/top-10-cse-courses/index.md

 engineer interviews, so strictly from a getting-a-job point of view, this course is extremely valuable.

-For learning about data structures, check out [Princeton's course](https://courses.cs.washington.edu/courses/cse421/).
+For learning about data structures and algorithms, check out [Princeton's course](https://courses.cs.washington.edu/courses/cse421/).
 This course will give you experience applying algorithms to real-world problems.
 Once you're comfortable with the basics, [Leetcode](https://leetcode.com/) has an